 The observation and recording should concentrate on the obvious effects of the events on the basis of a cursory examination.
-Only events that have occurred and/or have changed their frequency/intensity since the last visit should be recorded.
-As the individual phases of phenological phenomena occur, assessments need to be repeated until the phase is completed.
+Only events that have occurred and/or have changed their abundance / intensity since the last visit should be recorded.
+As the individual stages of a phenological event occur, assessments need to be repeated until the last stage of the event is reached.